paavani019/California-Reservoirs-Data-Car-Sounds-Dashboard-/README.md

 # California-Reservoirs-Data-Car-Sounds-Dashboard-
 CMPE 273 Hackathon
-Here's a concise and clear breakdown of what you need to accomplish in this project:

 ### Project Overview:
-You've been assigned two projects focusing on scalable enterprise distributed architectures:
+We have been assigned two projects focusing on scalable enterprise distributed architectures:

 1. **State Reservoir Water Department**:
     - Transition from a legacy architecture to a modern distributed architecture.